 - Fluorochrome procedure using auramine-O or auramine-rhodamine dyes

 Mycobacteria, which do not stain well by Gram stain, are stained with carbol fuchsin combined with phenol.

 - In the ‘hot’ ZN technique, the phenol-carbol fuchsin stain is heated to enable the dye to penetrate the waxy mycobacterial cell wall.

-- In the ‘cold’ technique known as Kinyoun Method, stain are not heated but the penetration is achieved by increasing concentration of basic fuchsin and phenol and incorporating a ‘wetting agent’ chemical.
+- In the ‘cold’ technique known as Kinyoun Method, stains are not heated but the penetration is achieved by increasing the concentration of basic fuchsin and phenol and incorporating a ‘wetting agent’ chemical.

-Following decolorization, sputum smear is counterstained with malachite green, or methylene blue which stains the background material, providing a contrast colour against which the red AFB can be seen.
+Following decolorization, the sputum smear is counterstained with malachite green, or methylene blue which stains the background material, providing a contrast color against which the red AFB can be seen.